skhcjh231/blog-post/content/docs/spring24/18_/_index.md

 *Posted by Jungwon Lee, Minsang Seok*

-## What are Vision Transformers (ViTs)
+## What is Vision Transformer?

-Vision Transformers (ViT) has recently emerged as a competitive alternative to Convolutional Neural Networks (CNNs) that are currently state-of-the-art in different image recognition computer vision tasks.
+Vision Transformers (ViTs) has recently emerged as a competitive alternative to Convolutional Neural Networks (CNNs) that are currently state-of-the-art in different image recognition computer vision tasks.

 <p align="center">
   <img src="./ViT.png" alt="." width="700" height="400" >